H1ranyagarbha/Vector-Analysis/README.md

 # Vector-Analysis
-Vector Multiplication with Python using NumPy!
+Vector Analysis with Python using NumPy!
 Make sure you have Numpy installed on your system.